pythoninchemistry/ch40208/_sources/monte_carlo/estimating_pi.md

 ## Estimating $\pi$

 To understand the principles of Monte Carlo methods, let us consider a simple problem: calculating the area of a circle and thus the value of $\pi$.
 Analytically, we can find the area of a circle by imagining it divided into thin concentric rings.
-The area of each ring is its circumference ($w\pi r$) multiplied by its thickness ($\Delta r$).
+The area of each ring is its circumference ($2\pi r$) multiplied by its thickness ($\Delta r$).

 Adding up all of these areas gives